johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

   `(go test '-coverprofile=coverage.out' ./internal/handlers/.) -and (go tool cover '-html=coverage.out')`
 ### Writing tests for our POST handlers
 ### Writing tests for our Render package
+### Writing tests for our Render package II
+- Syntax for running and verbose viewing test results for our handlers in Powershell `go test -v ./internal/render/.`
+- Syntax for viewing coverage percent in Powershell `go test -cover ./internal/render/.`
+- Syntax for viewing full coverage report in Powershell `(go test '-coverprofile=coverage.out' ./internal/render/.) -and (go tool cover '-html=coverage.out')`